nicat23/explainshell/README.md

    list of known options
 4. returns a list of matches that are rendered with Flask

-## Manpages
+## Project Status

 > [!IMPORTANT]
 >
 > explainshell is actively maintained in terms of keeping it healthy and functional -- issues are addressed, and the core remains stable.
+All tests are currently passing (59 passed, 9 skipped).
 >
 > However, please note that the **manpages are outdated**.
-The previous system for generating them was unsustainable, and they haven’t been updated in some time.
+The previous system for generating them was unsustainable, and they haven't been updated in some time.
 There are currently **no active plans** to revise this mechanism.
 >
 > If you're relying on manpages, be aware that they may not reflect the latest behavior.
 Contributions in this area are welcome but would require rethinking the documentation pipeline.

+## Recent Updates

+### Unicode Support Fix (Latest)
+- Fixed Unicode character handling in command parsing
+- Non-ASCII characters in command arguments are now properly replaced with `???` in the match field
+- Resolves issues with international character sets in shell commands
+- All tests now pass including the Unicode test case

+### Python 3.11+ Compatibility
+- Added compatibility shims for Python 3.11+ collections module changes
+- Fixed `collections.MutableSet` deprecation issues
+- Ensures the project works with modern Python versions

+## Manpages

 Right now explainshell.com contains the entire [archive of Ubuntu](http://manpages.ubuntu.com/).
 It's not possible to directly add a missing man page to the live site (it might be in the future).